jpda/b2c-appRoles/README.md

-# Using App Roles in B2C
+# Using App Roles in Azure AD B2C

 ⚠️ this repo is not ready for use ⚠️